awslabs/aws-iot-device-client/source/jobs/README.md

 in the Device Client's handler directory, such as `install-packages.sh`, or it could be a well known executable binary in the Device Client's environmentx path, such as `echo` or `apt-get`.

-`args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified operation.
+`args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified handler script while executing the aforesaid step as part of your Job execution.
-For example, to install `ifupdown` package, use `install-packages.sh` script with args as:
+ For example, to install `ifupdown` package, use `install-packages.sh` as your handler with `args` as follows:
 ```
 ...
 "args": ["ifupdown"],